Architecture of cathedrals and great churches: Renaissance

-In the early 15th century a competition was held in Florence for a plan to roof the central crossing of the huge, unfinished Gothic Cathedral.
+In the early 15th century a competition was held in Florence for a plan to roof the central crossing of the huge, unfinished Gothic Florence Cathedral.
 It was won by the artist Brunelleschi who, inspired by domes that he had seen on his travels, such as that of San Vitale in Ravenna and the enormous dome of the Roman period which roofed the Pantheon, designed a huge dome which is regarded as the first building of the Renaissance period.
 Its style, visually however, is ribbed and pointed and purely Gothic.
 It was Renaissance (a rebirth) in its audacity and the fact that it looked back to Roman structural techniques.

 Brunelleschi, and others like him, developed a passion for the highly refined style of Roman architecture, in which the forms and decorations followed rules of placement and proportion that had long been neglected.
 They sought to rediscover and apply these rules.
 It was a time of architectural theorising and experimentation.
 Brunelleschi built two large churches in Florence demonstrating how the new style could be applied, San Lorenzo's and Santo Spirito.
 They are essays in the Classical, with rows of cylindrical columns, Corinthian capitals, entablatures, semi-circular arches and apsidal chapels.

 The greatest cathedral building of the age was the rebuilding of St Peter's Basilica in Rome, the combined work of the architects Bramante, Raphael, Sangallo, Maderno and surmounted by Michelangelo's glorious dome, taller but just one foot narrower than the one that Brunelleschi had built a hundred years earlier in Florence.
 The dome is both an external and an internal focus.
 The chancel and transept arms are identical in shape, thus recalling the Greek Cross plan of Byzantine churches.
 The nave was, in fact, an addition.

 Pope Julius II could command the greatest artists of his day as designers.
 (The role of architect had not yet become a separate one from painter, sculptor or builder.)
 The product of these many minds is a massive, glorious and unified whole.